fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 The arrow function was added to Javascript only a couple of years ago along with version [ES6](http://es6-features.org/).
 Prior to this the only way to define functions was by using the keyword _function_.

-There are two ways, one of which is giving a name in a [function declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function), by which the function can be referenced.
+There are two ways by which the function can be referenced; one is giving a name in a [function declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function).

 ```js
 function product(a, b) {